 The Herrick Library also displays its small collection of medical memorabilia and historical medical books donated by health care professionals.
 Historical medical equipment and numerous medical instruments are on exhibit.

 East County History

-The Library has a small collection of books related to East County history, as well as books written by well-known East County residents.
+The Library has a small collection of books related to East County history as well as books written by well-known East County residents.
 These are available to use in the library.

 Community Information Kiosk

 A display kiosk is located in the first alcove next to the copy machine.
 Information about nonprofit community health events, workshops, programs, and support groups are regularly updated.